 Where Bitcoin goes from here

-The Lightning Network keeps expanding the scope of what Bitcoin enables.
+The Lightning Network keeps expanding what Bitcoin enables.
 Cheap settlement on top of Bitcoin's base layer makes remittances and small payments practical without congesting the main chain.

 The next halving arrives around 2028, reducing issuance from roughly 0.85% to approximately 0.42% annually.
 Each halving further locks in Bitcoin's monetary policy.
 The supply schedule becomes ever more predictable and ever more credibly fixed.